-The sales tax for shopping in NYC
+The Sales Tax for Shopping in NYC

 All told, the total sales tax for shopping in New York City clocks in at 8.875%.

-Shopping in New York City
+The Best Shopping Areas in New York City

-Best Shopping in Manhattan
+- The Best Shopping Areas in Brooklyn

 SoHo (South of Houston Street)